getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 and operations aren not met without undergoing downtime of some capacity.

-Flocker alleviates the issue of managing data for containers by utilizing the Z File System (ZFS) as the underlying technology for containers' attached datastore, with volume behaviors and such operated by ZFS itself.
+Flocker alleviates the issue of managing data for containers by utilizing Zookeeper's Z File System (ZFS) as the underlying technology for containers' attached datastore, with volume behaviors and such operated by ZFS itself.
 In addition to the ZFS properties, Flocker imposes a network proxy across all of the Flocker nodes to handle container linking, storage mapping and user interaction throughout the cluster.

 ### Cloudsoft’s “Clocker”

-Clocker is an open source project that enables users to spin up Docker containers in a cloud-agnostic manner without generating excess containers.
+Clocker is an open-source project that enables users to spin up Docker containers in a cloud-agnostic manner without generating excess containers.
 The project is built on top of Apache Brooklyn, undergoing incubation at the Apache Software Foundation as a tool for modeling, deploying, and managing multi-cloud application software.

 Some features of Clocker are: